-MARYLAND MAN PLEADS GUILTY TO ATTEMPTED USE OF A WEAPON OF MASS DESTRUCTION IN PLOT TO ATTACK ARMED FORCES RECRUITING CENTER
+MARYLAND MAN SENTENCED TO 25 YEARS IN PRISON FOR ATTEMPTED USE OF A WEAPON OF MASS DESTRUCTION IN PLOT TO ATTACK ARMED FORCES RECRUITING CENTER

-Baltimore, Maryland - Antonio Martinez, a/k/a Muhammad Hussain, age 22, of Baltimore, Maryland, a U.S. citizen, pleaded guilty today to attempted use of a weapon of mass destruction against federal property, in connection with a scheme to attack an Armed Forces recruiting station in Catonsville, Maryland.
+Baltimore, Maryland - U.S. District Judge J. Frederick Motz sentenced Antonio Martinez, a/k/a Muhammad Hussain, age 22, of Baltimore, Maryland, a U.S. citizen, today to 25 years in prison, followed by five years of supervised release, for attempted use of a weapon of mass destruction against federal property, in connection with a scheme to attack an Armed Forces recruiting station in Catonsville, Maryland.
 Martinez was arrested on December 8, 2010, after he attempted to detonate what he believed to be explosives at the Armed Forces recruiting station.

-The guilty plea was announced by United States Attorney for the District of Maryland Rod J. Rosenstein and Special Agent in Charge Richard A. McFeely of the Federal Bureau of Investigation.
+The sentence was announced by United States Attorney for the District of Maryland Rod J. Rosenstein and Special Agent in Charge Richard A. McFeely of the Federal Bureau of Investigation.